Ken Barger

 Welcome!

 To give you some context about the focus of the learning materials below, I'd like to share some of my background.
 I was raised in the South, where I was taught about Freedom and Democracy and that God is Love.
 I joined the Army and served five years of active duty.
 I was sent to Vietnam to fight for the American way, and found that everything I was doing went against all the values with which I had been raised.
 One day, I realized that most of the "enemy" we were trying to kill (and who were trying to kill us) were far more interested in defending their homeland against us Americans who had invaded their homeland than in political ideology... and came to the conclusion that the war was wrong (though I still had to be a part of it - the worst period of my life).
-This experience had a major impact in my life, and made me a critical thinker... to question, to explore different explanations, and to find out for myself rather than simply accept what I was told.
+This experience had a major impact in my life, and made me a critical thinker... to question, to explore different explanations, and to find out best solutions for myself rather than simply accept what I was told.
 After Vietnam, I left the Army and went back to school, and joined the Vietnam Veterans Against the War.
 With a new outlook on life from my experience in a war, for the first time I saw the institutionalized racism with which I was raised.
 When the elders in the church I was attending refused to let African Americans attend service, I was so shocked that I never went to church again, and got active in the Civil Rights Movement.

 I got my PhD in Anthropology, with graduate minors in Linguistics and Psychology.
 Anthropology has had a great influence in helping me learn more about the human potentials, and to understand that all the behavior we see around the world, for the better or the worse, is possible within each of us.
 A primary basis for understanding the human potentials has been the best and worst of whom I could be personally... particularly in Vietnam.